Nouvelle Vague (1990 film)

-Nouvelle Vague (English: New Wave) is a 1990 French film written and directed by Jean-Luc Godard.
-It follows the story of hitchhiker Lennox (Alain Delon) credited as "Lui" ("Him"), taken in by a wealthy industrialist, Elena Torlato-Favrini or "Elle" ("Her"), played by Domiziana Giordano.
+Nouvelle Vague (English: New Wave) is a 1990 French experimental film written and directed by Jean-Luc Godard.
+It follows the story of hitchhiker Lennox (Alain Delon) credited as Lui (He), taken in by a wealthy industrialist, Elena Torlato-Favrini or Elle (She), played by Domiziana Giordano.
 The film was entered into the 1990 Cannes Film Festival.
 It has (as of 2019) never been released on any home video format in North America, but the audio was issued as a 2CD set by ECM.

 Plot

 La Contessa Elena Torlato-Favrini (her last name taken from The Barefoot Contessa) is a wealthy Italian industrialist living in a sprawling estate near Lake Geneva, Switzerland.
-She is attended by Jules the Gardener, his wife Yvonne, their daughter Cécile, the chauffeur Laurent, and the mysterious Della La Rue (or "Della Street," a reference to Erle Stanley Gardner's Perry Mason stories).
+She is attended by Jules the Gardener, his wife Yvonne, their daughter Cécile, the chauffeur Laurent, and the mysterious Della La Rue (or Della Street), a reference to Erle Stanley Gardner's Perry Mason stories).
 At the film's opening, Elena goes for a drive by herself and encounters Roger Lennox (his last name taken from The Long Goodbye), an apparent drifter.
 Elena's trajectory is brought to an abrupt halt as she stops to help Roger, who has evidently been forced off the road by a truck and is severely incapacitated.
-Roger offers Elena his hand, and Elena accepts his offer (the "miracle of empty hands," borrowed from Diary of a Country Priest).
+Roger offers Elena his hand, and Elena accepts his offer (the "miracle of empty hands" borrowed from Diary of a Country Priest).
 The series of exchanges constituting their relationship begins.

 The narrative continues with Roger now Elena's kept man.
-He dotes on her and is obedient to her retinue that includes Elena's lawyer Raoul Dorfman, Raoul's girlfriend, the Doctor (one of Elena's shareholders), and the Doctor's wife Dorothy Parker, a writer like her namesake.
-After a series of episodes in which both members of the couple express dissatisfaction with the other, and together ruminate on regret, Elena decides to take a motorboat across the lake to visit some friends.
-Roger obediently drives the boat, and stops when Elena wants to get in the water, but refuses to join her, citing his inability to swim.
+He dotes on her and is obedient to her retinue that includes Elena's lawyer Raoul Dorfman, Raoul's girlfriend, the Doctor (one of Elena's shareholders) and the Doctor's wife Dorothy Parker, a writer like her namesake.
+After a series of episodes in which both members of the couple express dissatisfaction with the other and together ruminate on regret, Elena decides to take a motorboat across the lake to visit some friends.
+Roger obediently drives the boat and stops when Elena wants to get in the water, but refuses to join her, citing his inability to swim.
 In a mishap evocative of their first meeting, Roger falls into the water as Elena gets back into the boat.
 Elena watches him drown and does not help, appearing indifferent to his plight.